 How to Plant, Grow, and Care for Columbine Flowers

-The leaves have a lacy appearance.
-While they look delicate, columbine are very hardy and resilient—being deer-resistant and drought-tolerant.
+Columbine flowers attract butterflies, bees, moths, and hummingbirds.
+The leaves have a lacy appearance, and although they look delicate, columbine is hardy and resilient.
+Columbine is deer-resistant and drought tolerant, too.

 See the Delicate Beauty of Columbine

 Columbines grow well in sun or light shade.
 Prepare the bed with well-draining soil of average fertility.

 Sow columbine seeds directly into the ground in the spring.
 Allow the plant to self-seed after it blooms and it will produce many volunteer seedlings in the following year.

 White spots or flourlike coating on upper leaf surfaces; leaves drop; distortion/stunting

 Destroy infected parts (do not compost); remove plant debris regularly; resistant varieties; good air circulation/sunlight; spray plants with solution of 1 teaspoon baking soda/1 qt water; prevent plant stress; avoid overhead watering